Determine if your building’s units are eligible to earn the ENERGY STAR through the Multifamily High Rise Program.

 As of September 16, 2014, multifamily buildings, with at least 1 year of actual, whole building energy use data are eligible to earn the ENERGY STAR using EPA’s Portfolio Manager.
 Portfolio Manager compares a multifamily building’s measured performance against a database of similar buildings to generate a 1-100 score.
 Buildings that score 75 or above earn the ENERGY STAR.
 For more information on how multifamily buildings can earn the ENERGY STAR with Portfolio Manager please visit the eligibility criteria for the 1-100 ENERGY STAR score page.

-New construction commercial facilities such as motels/hotels, nursing homes, assisted-living facilities3, and dormitories do not qualify under either the Multifamily High Rise or Certified Homes programs, however, they may be eligible to earn the ENERGY STAR through the EPA’s commercial and industrial programs.
+New construction commercial facilities such as motels/hotels, nursing homes, and assisted-living facilities3 do not qualify under either the Multifamily High Rise or Certified Homes programs, however, they may be eligible to earn the ENERGY STAR through the EPA’s commercial and industrial programs.
 To learn more about how these and other existing commercial buildings can earn ENERGY STAR certification, please visit the Buildings and Plants page.
 To learn more about the new construction program for commercial buildings visit www.energystar.gov/DesignToEarn.